WHAT ARE THE DISADVANTAGES OF REIKI?

 Firstly, Reiki is a holistic practice that works on a physical, mental, emotional and spiritual level.
 It is not like taking a pill to mask a pain with a set dose.
 The journey to healing is unique for each individual, which quite opposite to being a disadvantage, is one of the greatest benefits of Reiki.
 Reiki has a Higher Intelligence and the energy (and healing) goes to where the healing is most needed at any given point in time.
 So whilst in one sense it is true that people's experience of Reiki will be varied, it is what makes Reiki so incredible and desirable as a healing modality because it targets the unique individual's Highest needs when it comes to their healing as opposed to treating everyone as the same where their underlying needs may be vastly different.
 As a result, it may seem like different people experience different results, but that's simply that their needs were different.

-Lack of Formal Regulation - Potential for Misuse or Exploitation: The potential of misuse or exploitation has been cited as another potential disadvantage of Reiki.
-Unlike conventional healthcare professions, Reiki is often said to lack standardized education, training, and certification requirements enforced by regulatory bodies.
-This lack of formal regulation may raise concerns about practitioner competence and accountability.
+Lack of Formal Regulation - Potential for Misuse or Exploitation: Some people fear the potential for misuse or exploitation arising out of the lack of formal regulation of Reiki.
+Unlike strictly regulated professions, Reiki is often said to lack standardised education, training, and certification requirements enforced by regulatory bodies.
+This lack of formal regulation may compromise practitioner competence and accountability.

-Reiki Practitioners fall under the umbrella of non-healthcare professionals and are therefore are captured by the 'National code of conduct for general health workers'.
+And whilst this is a valid concern, it is comforting to known that Reiki Practitioners fall under the umbrella of non-healthcare professionals and are therefore are captured by the 'National code of conduct for general health workers'.
 There are State equivalents.
-This requires that people only provide services that they are trained for.
-Practitioners are required to make their clients aware of the Code.
+This requires that people only provide services that they are trained for as well a degree of professional care in how they conduct their practice with clients.
+Practitioners are also required, by law, to make their clients aware of the Code.

 There are also Reiki Associations, such as The Australian Reiki Alliance and Reiki Australia, which, although voluntary, require specific and recognised training of their members.
 This is another fallback to ensure your Reiki Practitioner has been properly trained.